 where “average_range” is the range of cells that you want to average, “criteria_range1” and “criteria1” are the first criteria, and so on. |

-For example, if you want to average the scores of students who are in grade 10 and have a score greater than 80, you would enter the formula: (See Also: How To Paste Only Visible Cells In Google Sheets)
+For example, if you want to average the scores of students who are in grade 10 and have a score greater than 80, you would enter the formula: (See Also: How To Add Multiple Columns To The Right In Google Sheets)

 =AVERAGEIFS(B:B, A:A, “10”, C:C, “>80”)